|Private home overlooking the sea on the drive on the beach road.|

 Over the Thanksgiving (USA) holiday weekend, we received several email messages from the link on our site, Hotels.com which we always use when booking various hotel stays.
 The email messages offered a number of special Cyber sales offered over the holiday weekend.

 |Many of these rocky sites are ideal for snorkeling.|

 As planned, we contacted the rep at Vacations to Go explaining we needed an answer back right away in order to take advantage of the pricing.
 She confirmed the Sofitel Legend Metropole as the cruise line’s selection.

-Although the savings wasn’t huge, it will pay for one or two meals during our own three night stay at the hotel while the remaining meals over the two nights paid for by the cruise line are included in the cruise fare.
+Although the savings weren’t huge, it will pay for one or two meals during our own three-night stay at the hotel while the remaining meals over the two nights paid for by the cruise line are included in the cruise fare.

 With this task handled, we continued on for the next few hours, as we booked another exciting location in Asia, one that had never really been on our radar.
 Big cities, here we come!
 One can’t travel the world and avoid them.
 Check back tomorrow for Part 2 with more new bookings.

 Photo from one year ago today, December 2, 2014:

 |We took this last photo of the beach outside our condo in Maui the morning we flew to the Big Island.
 It was on this day’s post, that we included the total expenses for the six weeks we spent on that island.
 Please click here for the totals.|